 - 1. Restricted discretionary activities will be assessed in accordance with section 104 and 104C of the RMA, meaning only those matters to which Council has restricted its discretion will be considered, and Council may grant or refuse the application, and, if granted, may impose conditions with respect to matters over which it has restricted its discretion. - 2.
-Rules 6.10.2 6.10.6: - a. list the matters Council will restrict its discretion to, under the heading 'matters of discretion', these matters are not further restricted by any guidance provided; and - b. provide guidance on how consent applications will be assessed, under the heading 'guidance on the assessment of resource consents', including: - i. relevant objectives and policies, with respect to s104(1)(b)(vi); - ii. potential circumstances that may support a consent application.
-These are examples of situations or mitigation measures that may support consent being granted, but are not requirements that must always be met in order for an activity to be granted consent; - iii. general assessment guidance; and - iv. conditions that may be imposed. - 3.
+Rules 6.10.2 6.10.6: - a. list the matters Council will restrict its discretion to; and - b. provide guidance on how consent applications will be assessed, including: - i. relevant objectives and policies, with respect to s104(1)(b)(vi); - ii. potential circumstances that may support a consent application; - iii. general assessment guidance; and - iv. conditions that may be imposed. - 3.
 Rule 6.10.3 applies to performance standards located in the management and major facility zones; Rule 6.10.4 applies to performance standards for transportation activities; Rule 6.10.5 applies to performance standards for parking, loading and access standards; Rule 6.10.6 applies to general performance standards.

-6. 6.10.2 Assessment of all performance standard contraventions Pe erformance standard Guidance on the assessment of resource consents 1.
-All performance standard Potential circumstances that may support a consent application include: a.
-The degree of non-compliance with the performance standard is minor. contraventions b.
-The need to meet other performance standards, site specific factors including topography, make meeting the standard impracticable. the development in identified objectives General assessment of the development in identified objectives General assessment of the development in identified objectives c.
+6. 6.10.2 Assessment of all performance standard contraventions Performance standard Guidance on the assessment of resource consents All performance standard contraventions Potential circumstances that may support a consent application include: a.
+The degree of non-compliance with the performance standard is minor. b.
+The need to meet other performance standards, site specific factors including topography, make meeting the standard impracticable. c.
 Non-compliance with a development performance standard would improve the design of the development in a way that would result in positive effects and better achieve the identified objectives and policies of the Plan.
-General assessment guidance: d.
+General assessment guidance:d.
 Where more than one standard is contravened, the combined effects of the contraventions should be considered.